nmvarinder/code-swipe/chapters.md

 - js object vs json
 - add the express.json middleware
 - make signup api dynamic to receive data from the end user

+- findOne -> which document send if there is a duplicate documents present in the same collection
+- API - get user by email
+- API - feed api -> get /feed - get all the user from the collection users